-- 1. Credit from non-regionally accredited schools - a.
-Before a record from a non-regionally accredited school or program is evaluated: - (1) The student must have earned at least 30 units in an accredited college including 12 units in residence at Santa Monica College. - (2) The average of all grades in courses attempted must be at least a "C". - (3) The student must file a written petition for credit indicating what credit is desired for the work done in the non-regionally accredited program. - (4) The Admissions Office must have on file a transcript of the course work from the nonregionally accredited institution showing subjects, grades, units, and, if necessary, the length and content of the courses may also be required. - b.
-Credit will be limited to courses in which the student received a grade of "C" or better.
-Grades and grade points will not be figured in the computation of the grade point average- - c.
-The total credit for (non-regionally accredited) work will be limited to 9 units. - d.
-Exception: A registered nurse, who has a current California nursing license, may be granted 30 units of college credit in the following circumstances: - (1) All other graduation requirements have been met; the student has successfully completed 30 units of regular college work; and the student has met the residence requirement. - (2) Credit given to the student for his or her previous registered nursing schooling will meet the major requirement. - (3) Credit will be listed on the transcript by subject field and units allowed. - (4) If work in the non-regionally accredited school appears to duplicate that completed in an accredited school, a reduction of credit will be made. - (5) Credit will not be granted for private, non-regionally accredited correspondence courses. - (6) Records from schools that are not fully accredited will be reviewed by the Dean of Enrollment Services.
-Some may qualify on the same basis as fully accredited schools.
+- 1. Credit from non-regionally accredited colleges and universities - a.
+Before a record from a non-regionally accredited college or university is evaluated: - (1) The student must have earned at least 30 units at an accredited college or university of which 12 units must be in residence at Santa Monica College. - (2) The average GPA in those courses attempted must be at least a 2.0. - (3) The student must file the "Use of Non-Accredited Coursework Petition" with the Admissions and Records Office, indicating which coursework is to be evaluated. - (4) The Admissions and Records Office must have on file an official transcript of the coursework to be evaluated showing subjects, grades, and units. - b.
+Courses completed with a "C" or better grade will be considered for credit.
+Any course taken on a "pass-no pass" basis with a grade of "P" shall count toward the degree applicable units provided a "P" is equivalent to a "C" or better.
+Grades and grade points will not be figured in the computation of the grade point average at SMC. - c.
+The total credit awarded for non-regionally accredited coursework will be limited to 15 units, except as noted below: - (1) Religion or theology courses will not be accepted. - (2) A registered nurse, who has a current California nursing license, may be granted 30 units of college credit from a non-regionally accredited college or university as prescribed below: - (i) All other graduation requirements have been met; the student has successfully completed 30 units of regular college coursework; and the student has met the 12 units in residence requirement. - (ii) Credit given to the student for his or her previous registered nursing coursework will meet the major requirements. - (iii) Credit will be listed on the transcript by subject field and units allowed. - (iv) If coursework at the non-regionally accredited college or university appears to duplicate that completed at an accredited college or university, a reduction of credit will be made. - (v) Credit will not be granted for private, non-regionally accredited correspondence courses. - (vi) Records from colleges or universities that are not fully accredited will be reviewed by the Dean of Enrollment Services.
+Some may qualify on the same basis as fully accredited colleges and universities. - d.
+Regardless of the number of units awarded for non-accredited coursework, students must complete at least 50% of the units required for the major or area of emphasis for the degree or certificate at Santa Monica College.